 The commonest inhaled dusts that cause disease are asbestos, silica and coal dust. ...

-Intercostal lung hernia is defined as protrusion of the lung beyond the confines of the thoracic cage.
-It is an uncommon entity.
+Intercostal lung hernias are defined as a protrusion of the lung beyond the confines of the thoracic cage.
+They are uncommon, mostly seen post trauma or thoracotomies.

-Hernias which are symptomatic may cause dyspnoea, chest wall pain or a visible or palpable chest bulge (most common in intercostal lung hernias...
+Hernias which are symptomatic may cause dyspnea, chest wall pain or a visible or palpable chest bulge (...